Ramprasad-Group/polyga/README.md

 This could be because you've generated a lot of polymers.
 I've found it can take a minute or two to load when I have over 100,000 polymers.

-### How come when I load the sql database, the chromosome list is a string?
+### Why is the chromosome list a string when I load the database?
 SQL can't easily store a list in a database.
 I made the choice to store the list as a string, as it is easy to reconvert it back to a list from a string.
 To do so you can run the following code: